freifunkMUC/ansible-ffmuc/README.md

 Those ansible playbooks use mitogen to run faster, you need to have it installed and maybe adjust the path in `ansible.cfg`.

+Those playbooks do nothing else than setting up our jumphost.
+And initialising new machines with a salt-minion.
 ## Install mitogen with

      pip install mitogen